Are you traveling ? Latest NEWS

-1. Planning on traveling soon ?
+2. Planning on traveling soon ?
 If so, please ensure your follow country requirements, as well as unit guidance.
-To see the U.S. Army Europe Procedures for Unofficial Travel During COVID-19, click here.
+Click here for more information.

-2. If you plan to travel internationally, get tested before you travel by air into the United States (US), or be prepared to show proof of a recent positive viral test and a letter from your healthcare provider or a public health official stating that you were cleared to travel.
-Click here for more information,
+3. If you plan to travel internationally, get tested before you travel by air into the United States (US), or be prepared to show proof of a recent positive viral test and a letter from your healthcare provider or a public health official stating that you were cleared to travel.
+Click here for more information.

 Need to shop but are on restriction of movement?